This is a favorite nature-inspired quote attributed to artist Vincent Van Gogh.

 Following the earthquake and tsunamis in Japan in 2011 and consequent damage to nuclear power stations, radioactive areas were evacuated and deemed too dangerous to occupy.
 One man stayed behind to care for the abandoned pets and farm animals.

-One of my favourite videos!
+One of my favorite videos!
 Nature.
 Patterns.
 Math.
 Beauty!

 If you truly love nature, you will find beauty everywhere.